Festivals & Events

 Tokyo Marathon 東京マラソン

 Asia's only Abbott World Marathon Majors draws elite runners and tens of thousands of local runners

 First run in 2007, the Tokyo Marathon has become a Japanese phenomenon.
 It's one of the biggest marathons in the country, drawing elite runners from around the globe and local citizens.
 There are wheelchair races for men and women as well.

 Whether you're coming to run or to cheer the runners on, the atmosphere is electric.

 How to Get There

-Getting to the race is simple from any train or subway station near the course.
+Getting to the race is easy from nearby train or subway stations.

-The Tokyo Marathon is one of six annual world marathon majors.
+The Tokyo Marathon is one of six Abbott World Marathon Majors.
 These races are championship-style competitions, and Tokyo's is the sole marathon major in Asia.

-Runners that raise 100,000 yen or more in donations are eligible for these special positions, which also fill up in a flash.
+Tokyo reserves places for charity runners.
+This charity program started in 2011.
+Runners that raise 100,000 yen or more in donations are eligible for these special entries.

 * The information on this page may be subject to change due to COVID-19.